tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/errorcodes.md

 ---
 # Common Error Codes

 When making requests against Azure Communication Services' REST API, you may come across error codes, which signal that an error has occurred.
 To help you with troubleshooting, a list of common error codes is provided below for various scenarios.
-For additional information on troubleshooting these error codes, see our [TroubleShooting Guide](https://docs.microsoft.com/azure/communication-services/concepts/troubleshooting-info).
+For more information on troubleshooting these error codes, see our [TroubleShooting Guide](https://docs.microsoft.com/azure/communication-services/concepts/troubleshooting-info).

 ## HTTP Status Codes